LouMaine/project2-would2/README.md

 Components Name  Description

- Nav:  navigation to to pages in the program
- AddQuestionPage:  Page to add poll question
+ Nav:  navigation to to pages in the program NewQuestion Page:  Page to add poll question
  HomePage: Page to render the list of answered and unanswered questions for the logged in user LeaderboardPage: Page to display the leaderboard of users
- LoginPage: Page to allow selection of user to log in as Avatar
+ Login Page: Page to allow selection of user to log in as Avatar
- ErrorPage: error message alert if steps are not followed
- QuestionDetails: Component that displays a summary of a poll question options details
- UserPage: returns user login Avatar information
+ ErrorPage: Page error message alert if steps are not followed QuestionDetails Page: Page where Component that displays a summary of a poll question options details Avatar Page: Page returns user login Avatar information

 Utils
+Navlinks/
 routes - this contains the list of routes used by React-Router in navigating thru the application State objects
-State objects follow the layout of the database namely
+State objects follow the layout of the database name

 Users - holds the list of users
 Questions - holds the list of questions objects in the database